Poroi: Administrative division

-The aforementioned population figures are as of 2011.

 Village

 The village Poroi (also Palaioi Poroi, to distinguish it from the larger Neoi Poroi) is a small mountain village with 23 inhabitants (2011).
 Author, member of the Filiki Eteria, and officer in the Greek War of Independence Christoforos Perraivos was born here.
 The village of Poroi contains numerous religious sites within the community.
 These include the chapels of St. Nikolaos and St. Dimitrios.